 - Sprinkle some fresh herbs on the hot fries such as parsley, rosemary, or cilantro.

-- Serve the cooked potatoes with ketchup or hot sauce.
+- Serve the cooked potatoes with ketchup, hot sauce, or Vegan Thousand Island.

 Leftover home fries can can covered and refrigerated for up to 3 days.
 Reheat them in your air fryer for maximum crispness.
 A microwave can also be used for reheating but will result in softer potatoes.